xuyunfan9991/SCRIPro/docs/examples/Only_RNA_Workflow.rst

 RNA Only Workflow
 -------------------------------

-This is the most standard SCRIPro computation process, requiring only the input of the corresponding scRNA-seq sequencing matrix
+This is the most standard SCRIPro computation process, requiring only the input of the corresponding scRNA-seq sequencing matrix.
+To demonstrate SCRIP's ability to be applied to different tissue types and infer target genes for TRs, we applied SCRIP to 10X lymphoma sequencing data.
+Data are available on https://www.10xgenomics.com/datasets/fresh-frozen-lymph-node-with-b-cell-lymphoma-14-k-sorted-nuclei-1-standard-2-0 -0 Download it